Pregnancy and Childbirth: Fetal Growth Restriction

 Medications.
 These treat health problems such as high blood pressure.

 Early delivery of the baby.
-This may be needed if the baby’s health is danger.
+This may be needed if the baby’s health is in danger.

 Your doctor can discuss the best treatment for you and your baby.

-A baby diagnosed with IUGR may have health problems after birth.
+A baby diagnosed with fetal growth restriction may have health problems after birth.
 These include trouble fighting infections or keeping a normal body temperature.
 With treatment and close follow-up, babies may catch up in growth.
 In some cases, babies have long-term health problems.
 Your doctor can tell you more.